Research team

 Expertise

 dr Theeten conducted clinical trials with candidate vaccines against different diseases (hepatitis A and B, adult diphtheria‐tetanus‐pertussis booster, human papilloma virus, meningococcal C), as well as seroprevalence studies (based on immuno-assay; antibodies) on vaccine‐preventable diseases on a national level (in cooperation with the IPH) and vaccination coverage studies in Flanders.
 As a post-doctoral researcher, she continues supervising vaccination coverage and seroporevalence studies.
 Those require quantitative data collection and analysis, statistics and modeling techniques.
-She was funded by the Flemish Research Fund for a 3-year fellowship to look at cytomegalovirus infection and its association with immunosenescence (immuno-assays on humoral and cellular immunity level), and has promoted doctoral research on intradermal vaccination in infants (immuno-assay, imaging and quantitative analysis)..
-Currently she coordinates a project to monitor pneumococcal carriage in infants in Belgium (sample collection in a random selection of daycare centers and trough physicians; culture-based as well as molecular analysis, quantitative data analysis).
+She was funded by the Flemish Research Fund for a 3-year fellowship to look at cytomegalovirus infection and its association with immunosenescence (immuno-assays on humoral and cellular immunity level), and has promoted doctoral research on intradermal vaccination in infants (immuno-assay, imaging and quantitative analysis).
+Since 2016 she coordinates a project to monitor nasopharyngeal pneumococcal carriage in infants in Belgium (sample collection in a random selection of daycare centers and trough physicians; culture-based as well as molecular analysis, quantitative data analysis).
+She added monitoring carriage of other pathogens i.e. H Influenzae and M Cattharalis to this project, and recently also viruses such as COVID 19.
+She also studied the impact of the latter during the pandemic.
+As professor in the Master after Master Youth Health Care, she also supervised master thesises on a variety of subjects in this area.

 Abstract